bloomberg/bde-tools/_sources/waf.txt

 There are two ways to specify the build configuration:

 - Specify the :ref:`bde_repo-ufid` using the ``-t`` option.
-For example ``-t dbg_exc_mt`` indicates a "debug exception-enabled multi-threading-denabled" build.
+For example ``-t dbg_exc_mt`` indicates a "debug exception-enabled multi-threading-enabled" build.

 - Using the qualified build options, such as ``--abi-bits``, ``--build-type``,